pierretranva/web102_prework/README.md

 ## Notes

-Doing this prework project was a fun experience to learn more javascript and have a refresher on basic javascript functions such as reduce, spread, and destructuring.
+Doing this prework project was a fun experience to learn more javascript and have a refresher on basic javascript functions such as reduce, filter, and spread.
 I'm excited to build app with more advanced web development frameworks such as react and angular!

 ## License